The format of the piano-led trio experimented by Bill Evans was further explored

 Riding the Moment (recorded in 2013 and 2014)

-was an electronic collaboration with drummer George Marsh.
+were electronic collaborations with drummer George Marsh.

 (Translation by/ Tradotto da xxx) |